With our updated framework we aim to identify community colleges who are best aligned with the needs of their respective communities.

 In short, since passive bond index funds track specified indices, fund investors will unavoidably hold the constituents of the tracked index, even when those issuers are out of line with their values.
 On top of this, passive investors can face a tough road in determining just how out of line with their values an index fund is.
 For example, the Bloomberg Barclays Aggregate Index, which many passive funds track, is composed of nearly 10,000 securities, complicating visibility into precisely how it is exposed – directly or indirectly – to certain products, industries, locations or other criteria.1 For investors attentive to concepts like water conservation, diversity or workplace safety, the task of discerning exposure to poor performers in these areas could also present challenges, even with access to top-shelf tools and data.
 Given this lack of transparency, passive index fund investors could unwittingly experience a wide chasm between their values and their investments.

-We note that some of the same values-based criteria of which investors are conscious, such as natural resource consumption and depletion, independent board member representation or other factors, can have credit impacts, beyond values concerns (see Looking Beyond the Headlines in North Carolina).
+We note that some of the same values-based criteria of which investors are conscious, such as natural resource consumption and depletion, independent board member representation or other factors, can have credit impacts, beyond values concerns.
 For example, in 2010, BP’s oil spill in the Gulf of Mexico resulted in credit downgrades and billions of dollars in legal fines over several years.
 In 2015 and early 2016, Energy bonds materially underperformed other industrials as the price of fossil fuels declined sharply, prompting credit rating downgrades and bond spread widening.
 Finally, poor governance policies and procedures among large U.S. banks contributed to weak underwriting standards prior to the financial crisis in 2008 and 2009, which also led to credit downgrades.
 These events illustrate how material environmental, social and governance (ESG) factors, when poorly managed, can negatively impact corporate credit quality.

 We continue to believe that the current market landscape calls for active bond management with in-depth, fundamental credit research.
 We remind investors that within fixed income indices, a bond issuer’s weighting is determined by the market value of its debt outstanding; that is, a company’s index weighting increases as its indebtedness grows (see A Closer Examination of Passive Fixed Income Investing).
 With that in mind, index funds could lead investors into a difficult vise of unintentional or obligatory misalignment with certain values, and high exposure to companies with elevated debt.
 Both shortfalls could have negative credit impacts, which is particularly important given our view that the current credit cycle is in its later stages.